“Five elegant tea plantation villas with impeccable service, fine cuisine and a breathtaking backdrop of emerald peaks”

 - Vegetarian menu

-- Ask about the 4-night Tea Trails Package - spend the first night at Castlereagh, walk to Norwood for the second night, then head on to Tientsin for final two nights.
-You go at your own pace and enjoy picnics along the way
+- Ask about the 4-night Tea Trails Package - spend the first night at Castlereagh, walk to Norwood for the second night, then head on to Tientsin for the final 2 nights.
+Travel at your own pace and enjoy picnics along the way

-- If that sounds too terrestrial, book the 12-day helicopter adventure to see the best of Sri Lanka from above and avoid all those slow, winding roads.
+- See Sri Lanka from above on the 12-day helicopter adventure - amazing views without the winding roads.
 The tour includes Galle, Sigiriya, Colombo and 5 nights at the Tea Trails bungalows - click here for more details

-- Enjoy the tea experience - watch the harvest in adjacent fields, visit a tea factory and discover the skills of tea blending and tasting; it's especially easy if you're staying at Norwood, next to a tea plantation
+- Enjoy the tea experience: watch the harvest, visit a tea factory and discover the skills of tea blending and tasting

-- Take the boat across the lake for tea from Castlereagh to Summerville or vice versa.
-The more adventurous can try kayaking with well-trained guides (only available sometimes)
+- Take the boat across the lake for tea from Castlereagh to Summerville or vice versa, or try kayaking with well-trained guides (only available sometimes)

 - The reservoir and nearby rivers provide excellent fishing